square/shuttle/README.md

 Another typical **Shuttle workflow** is as follows:

-1. An engineer makes an API call using a Project's api_token to submit a new {KeyGroup} (this can be an Article, Email, or anything else).
+1. An engineer makes an API call using a Project's api_token to submit a new {Article} (this can be an Article, Email, or anything else).
-2. Shuttle parses the {KeyGroup}, splits it up into small pieces of strings.
+2. Shuttle parses the {Article}, splits it up into small pieces of strings.
 3. Shuttle determines which strings need translation while optimizing for efficiency and accuracy.
 These strings appear on the translators’ dashboard.
 4. Translators translate all these strings.
 They then appear on the reviewers’ dashboard.
 5. Reviewers review and approve translations.
-6. Once all translations applying to a {KeyGroup} are approved for all of a Project's required localizations, the {KeyGroup} is marked as ready.
+6. Once all translations applying to a {Article} are approved for all of a Project's required localizations, the {Article} is marked as ready.
-7. An engineer makes an API call to retrieve the translated KeyGroups.
+7. An engineer makes an API call to retrieve the translated Articles.

 The whole process is extremely parallelizable: while one commit might be pending translation or review, an engineer can make additional commits with new copy, and they will also sit in the queue awaiting translation.
 Once any commit is fully localized, it is marked as ready for release.
-Most of this applies to KeyGroups as well, except, Shuttle doesn't keep versions for KeyGroups and any new submission will override the contents of the previous submission.
+Most of this applies to Articles as well, except, Shuttle doesn't keep versions for Articles and any new submission will override the contents of the previous submission.

-Shuttle will refuse to deliver a manifest for a commit or a KeyGroup that has not been fully translated and reviewed.
+Shuttle will refuse to deliver a manifest for a commit or a Article that has not been fully translated and reviewed.
 To prevent such deploys, engineers should add a test to their CI script that ensures that the manifest endpoint does not return 404.